nick990/scrimba-react-course/tenzies/README.md

 1. Create a new `gameWon` variable.
 2. If `gameWon` is true, change the button text to "New Game" instead of "Roll"

+## Challenge 13

+Make the confetti drop when the game is won! 🎉🎊